hthroop/MonusGRaMPS/src/ReadMe.md

 Analysis of ANPP and rootbiomass data.
 This code performs calculations, statistical analyses, and outputs bar plots.
 Compiled by Heather Throop

-EnzymeAnalysis.R

-ExSituResp_HT.qmd:
+EnzymeAnalysis.qmd

+ExSituResp_HT_calcs.qmd:
 Analysis of lab-based soil respiration data.
+The code calculates daily flux rates based on repeated headspace sampling and estimates total C mineralized over the first 40 days of the incubation (some jars were incubated longer).
+It performs ANOVAs of 40 day cumulative flux and outputs summary figures.
+COMPLETE as of 2025-10-19

 GRaMPSCN2019.qmd:
 This compiles and cleans CN data, plots, and does ANOVAs.